IBM/Ionic-MFP-App/TROUBLESHOOTING.md

 2) Problem:

-When the app is launched, an `Alert` with text `java.lang.NoSuchMethodException: isAvailable [class org.json.JSONArray, class org.apache.cordova.CallbackContext]` is thrown as shown below.
+After installing the release APK, when the app is launched, an `Alert` with text `java.lang.NoSuchMethodException: isAvailable [class org.json.JSONArray, class org.apache.cordova.CallbackContext]` is thrown as shown below.